-• Install the SAS Enterprise Miner Score Code Export Node software.
+1 Install the SAS Enterprise Miner Score Code Export node software.

-For more information, see the chapter on post-installation configuration for the SAS Accelerator Publishing Agent software in the Configuration Guide for SAS 9.2 Foundation for Microsoft Windows.
+For more information, see the chapter on post-installation configuration for the SAS Accelerator Publishing Agent software in the Configuration Guide for SAS 9.2 Foundation for your operating environment.

 2 Install the SAS 9.2 Formats Library for Teradata in the Teradata EDW.
-This library contains the formats that are available in Base SAS.
+This library contains many of the formats that are available in Base SAS.

-For more information, see Chapter 2, "Formats Supplied by SAS in the Teradata EDW".
+For more information, see "Formats Supplied by SAS in the Teradata EDW" on page 5.